 86- Ice Cream was served by many Presidents and First Ladies

-Among the ones that served ice cream was George Washington, Thomas Jefferson, and Dolley Madison (First Lady).
+Among the ones that served ice cream were George Washington, Thomas Jefferson, and Dolley Madison (First Lady).

 85- Paris, France is credited with creating Cream ice which led to the creation of Ice Cream